ngxs/store/docs/plugins/form.md

 the reactive form accepts raw objects, as a result we end up monkey patching this back and forth.

-In addition to these issues, there are workflow where you want to fill out a form and leave and then come back and resume your current status.
+In addition to these issues, there are workflows where you want to fill out a form and leave and then come back and resume your current status.
 This is an excellent use case for stores and we can conquer that case with this plugin.